cheonsumansu/dmoj_practices/readme.md

-## dmoj_practices
+## repo :: dmoj_practices
+hi, travelers.
-dmoj practices written in python3
+this is repo about dmoj practices with python3.